The Hershey Company (HSY) to Issue Quarterly Dividend of $1.19 on September 15th

-The Hershey Company (NYSE:HSY – Get Free Report) declared a quarterly dividend on Wednesday, July 26th, RTT News reports.
-Stockholders of record on Friday, August 18th will be given a dividend of 1.192 per share on Friday, September 15th.
+The Hershey Company (NYSE:HSY – Get Free Report) announced a quarterly dividend on Wednesday, July 26th, RTT News reports.
+Stockholders of record on Friday, August 18th will be paid a dividend of 1.192 per share on Friday, September 15th.
 This represents a $4.77 dividend on an annualized basis and a dividend yield of 2.13%.
-The ex-dividend date is Thursday, August 17th.
+The ex-dividend date of this dividend is Thursday, August 17th.
 This is a boost from Hershey’s previous quarterly dividend of $1.04.

-Hershey has increased its dividend by an average of 9.0% annually over the last three years and has raised its dividend annually for the last 14 consecutive years.
+Hershey has increased its dividend by an average of 9.0% annually over the last three years and has increased its dividend annually for the last 14 consecutive years.
 Hershey has a dividend payout ratio of 46.3% meaning its dividend is sufficiently covered by earnings.
-Equities research analysts expect Hershey to earn $10.29 per share next year, which means the company should continue to be able to cover its $4.77 annual dividend with an expected future payout ratio of 46.4%.
+Research analysts expect Hershey to earn $10.29 per share next year, which means the company should continue to be able to cover its $4.77 annual dividend with an expected future payout ratio of 46.4%.

-A number of analysts have recently issued reports on the stock.
-VNET Group reaffirmed a “maintains” rating on shares of Hershey in a report on Tuesday, May 2nd.
-Mizuho dropped their price objective on shares of Hershey from $263.00 to $233.00 in a report on Monday, July 31st.
-UBS Group lifted their price objective on shares of Hershey from $269.00 to $310.00 and gave the stock a “buy” rating in a report on Friday, April 28th.
-Barclays boosted their price target on shares of Hershey from $245.00 to $265.00 and gave the stock an “equal weight” rating in a research note on Friday, April 28th.
-Finally, Bank of America boosted their price target on shares of Hershey from $280.00 to $300.00 and gave the stock a “buy” rating in a research note on Friday, April 28th.
-Twelve equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average price target of $262.11.
+Several research firms recently commented on HSY.
+Royal Bank of Canada lifted their price target on Hershey from $255.00 to $280.00 in a research report on Tuesday, May 2nd.
+JPMorgan Chase & Co. decreased their price target on shares of Hershey from $252.00 to $249.00 in a research note on Wednesday, July 12th.
+Deutsche Bank Aktiengesellschaft decreased their price target on shares of Hershey from $264.00 to $262.00 in a research note on Monday, July 17th.
+BNP Paribas raised shares of Hershey from a “neutral” rating to an “outperform” rating and set a $268.00 price objective on the stock in a report on Wednesday, July 19th.
+Finally, Stifel Nicolaus lifted their price objective on shares of Hershey from $243.00 to $260.00 and gave the company a “hold” rating in a report on Friday, April 28th.
+Twelve investment analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+According to data from MarketBeat, the company has an average rating of “Hold” and an average target price of $262.11.

-A number of hedge funds and other institutional investors have recently bought and sold shares of HSY.
-Zions Bancorporation N.A. lifted its stake in shares of Hershey by 121.3% in the first quarter.
-Zions Bancorporation N.A. now owns 135 shares of the company’s stock worth $29,000 after buying an additional 74 shares in the last quarter.
-ICA Group Wealth Management LLC purchased a new position in shares of Hershey during the 4th quarter worth $36,000.
-Compass Wealth Management LLC purchased a new position in shares of Hershey during the 4th quarter worth $45,000.
-Parkside Financial Bank & Trust boosted its stake in shares of Hershey by 130.3% during the 1st quarter.
-Parkside Financial Bank & Trust now owns 281 shares of the company’s stock worth $61,000 after acquiring an additional 159 shares during the last quarter.
-Finally, Sunbelt Securities Inc. bought a new stake in shares of Hershey during the 1st quarter valued at $84,000.
-Hedge funds and other institutional investors own 54.96% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the company.
+Zions Bancorporation N.A. increased its holdings in shares of Hershey by 121.3% in the first quarter.
+Zions Bancorporation N.A. now owns 135 shares of the company’s stock valued at $29,000 after purchasing an additional 74 shares in the last quarter.
+ICA Group Wealth Management LLC bought a new stake in Hershey in the 4th quarter valued at $36,000.
+Compass Wealth Management LLC bought a new stake in Hershey during the 4th quarter worth about $45,000.
+Parkside Financial Bank & Trust raised its holdings in shares of Hershey by 130.3% in the 1st quarter.
+Parkside Financial Bank & Trust now owns 281 shares of the company’s stock valued at $61,000 after purchasing an additional 159 shares during the period.
+Finally, Sunbelt Securities Inc. acquired a new position in Hershey in the 1st quarter valued at about $84,000.
+Institutional investors own 54.96% of the company’s stock.

 About Hershey